1995 Gdańsk gas explosion: Explosion and beginning of rescue effort

 On Easter Monday, 17 April 1995, at 5:45 a.m., the emergency gas service in Oliwa was informed by an inhabitant of the building's seventh floor of a gas leak.
 This report was not received; services were only dispatched at 5:49 a.m., after the emergency gas services in Wrzeszcz were notified of it.

-The explosion occurred at 5:50 a.m.
-The explosion destroyed the interior walls of the ground floor and pushed out that floor's exterior walls.
+The explosion occurred at 5:50 a.m., destroying the interior walls of the ground floor and pushed out that floor's exterior walls.
 The next floors then fell, destroying the second floor, as well as much of the third.
 Because of the use of reinforced concrete, the rest of the building remained stable, settling on top of the destroyed storeys.
 The sound created by the explosion was heard as far as 1.5 km away.
 The force of the explosion shattered the building's windows and ejected furniture out of apartments.
 The building then tilted towards the al. Wojska Polskiego.

 At 5:53 a.m., an officer of the regional police informed the local fire brigade about the explosion.
 Already before 6:00 a.m., the No. 1 Rescue and Extinguishing Unit of Wrzeszcz was deployed there and quickly joined by other units.
 More than 20 ambulances were deployed to the area, alongside groups of rescuers from the Polish Red Cross with search and rescue dogs.

 The rescuers began an evacuation of the building's inhabitants shortly after.
 While many of them left by their own means by walking down the stairs to the undestroyed portions of the third floor, others had to be evacuated by way of ladders and hydraulic lifts.
 The last inhabitant was evacuated from the building three hours after the explosion.
 Al. Wojska Polskiego 37, a neighbouring building, was also evacuated.

 The unstable building slowly tilted away from a vertical position at a pace of 1 mm per 5 minutes.
 By the evening, the building had already slanted by 1.5 m towards the street.
 The rescue effort ended at 2:30 p.m., as the rescuers were unable to reach the buried floors of the building.
 One rescuer from the Polish Red Cross stated that only 10% of the debris had been inspected.